 Growing Snow in Summer Plants

 Growing snow in summer plants (Cerastium tomentosum) is relatively easy.
 Snow in summer likes full sun but will also thrive in partial sun in warm climates.

 New plants can be started from seed, either directly sown into the flower garden in early spring or started indoors four to six weeks before the last expected frost date.
 The soil must be kept moist for proper germination but once the plant is established, it is very drought tolerant.

 Established plants may be propagated by division in the fall or by cuttings.

 Space the snow in summer flower 12 to 24 inches (31-61 cm.) apart to give plenty of room for spread.
 Mature plants grow to 6 to 12 inches (15-31 cm.) and have a spread of 12 to 18 inches (31-46 cm.).

 Care of Snow in Summer Ground Cover

 Snow in summer ground cover is very easy to maintain but will spread rapidly and may become invasive, even earning the nickname mouse-ear chickweed.
 The plant spreads quickly by reseeding and sending out runners.
-However, a 5-inch deep edge will usually keep this plant in its borders.
+However, a 5 inch (13 cm.) deep edge will usually keep this plant in its borders.